Drinking Water Filter

 The City of Milwaukee Health Department has partnered with Aquasana, an A.O.
 Smith company, to provide all residents of the Milwaukee area with a discount to purchase drinking water filters online.
 Visit Aquasana.com and enter the code "Milwaukee" to shop with the discount.

-If you live in the city of Milwaukee and cannot afford a filter, you may be eligible for a one-time, free drinking water filter starter kit.
+A limited supply of free drinking water filter starter kits are available for eligible families through community-based organizations including the Social Development Commission, Sixteenth Street Community Health Centers, and area Women, Infant and Children (WIC) programs.
+If you live in the city of Milwaukee and cannot afford a filter, you may be eligible for a free drinking water filter starter kit while supplies last.

 To be eligible for a one-time, free drinking water filter starter kit, you must: